kosall5220/sep10-freedom-project/blog/entry02.md

 ## Devices/hardware used in the mental health field

-After researching I found that there are many devices that are used for treating mental health.
+After researching, I found that there are many devices that are used for treating mental health.
 Some of the technologies used to treat mental health are **Abilify MyCite**, **Prescription Video Games**, and **Virtual Reality Therapy**.
 Here are some information about these things:

 ### Abilify MyCite
 **Abilify mycite** is a pill with a sensor inside it, and it’s used to treat schizophrenia and bipolar disorder.
 The sensor tracts the time of ingestion, and reports the data to a **wearable patch**.
 This information can then be accessed by doctors through a smartphone app, and this data helps doctors make treatment plans and decisions based on when the pill is being digested.